-Budgets are developed each year in alignment with the schools' vision, mission, LCAP goals, and student achievement of the schoolwide learner outcomes.
-Materials, supplies, and staffing are prioritized to ensure adequate support to address student learning needs.

-All LCAP goals were developed with all stakeholder groups giving input throughout the network, with Citrus Springs LCAP outlined in the Charter Petition document.
-Expenditures are maintained through the Business Department with updates and revisions provided by the Administrative Operations Department.

-Special Education resources are received from the El Dorado SELPA and are utilized to support the needs of students with disabilities in accordance with all required state, federal, and fiscal guidelines.

-Federal and other restricted resources are also received and used, per guidelines, to assist targeted students.
+- Budgets are developed each year in alignment with the school's vision, mission, LCAP goals, and student achievement of the schoolwide learner outcomes.
+Materials, supplies, and staffing are prioritized to ensure adequate support to address student learning needs. - All LCAP goals were developed and outlined in the Charter Petition document.
+Expenditures are maintained through the Business Department with updates and revisions provided by the Administrative Operations Department. - Special Education resources are received from the El Dorado SELPA and are utilized to support the needs of students with disabilities in accordance with all required state, federal, and fiscal guidelines. - Federal and other restricted resources are also received and used, per guidelines, to assist targeted students.
 These revenues and expenditures are coded by resource in the school's financial system and reported to the Governing Board per policy.
+The school also is developing a School Site Council to meet Title I and Title III compliance as staff move forward to secure those funding streams.
+The main priority of the Council will be to revise/approve the Single Plan for Student Achievement.